FFmpeg encoder

 Interleaved muxing

-The %ffmpeg encoder can use either API.
-By default, it uses the interleaved API when encoding more than one stream.
-You can also specify the interleaving mode by passing the interleaved parameter: %ffmpeg(interleaved=<true|false|"default">, ...).
+The %ffmpeg encoder supports both.
+It defaults to the interleaved API when encoding more than one stream.
+Set the mode explicitly with %ffmpeg(interleaved=<true|false|"default">, ...).

 Encoding examples